ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/05-read-alignment-and-counts-tijs.md

 The indexing should have produced 8 star index files.
 Use the following command to see if they're really there.
-Take note that depending on the genome size these files can be pretty big.
-Be sure to have enough disk space.

 ~~~
 $ ls -l genomeIndex/